 Belarus is navigating a critical phase in its development, grappling with challenges such as escalating political repression, the erosion of democratic institutions, and increasing Russian influence.
 These dynamics have significant implications for Belarus’s sovereignty and independence, as well as for European security and democracy.
 How can civil society persist under repression?
-What are the consequences of Belarus’s alignment with Russia, and how do sanctions impact the regime’s stability?
+What are the consequences of Belarus’s alignment with Russia, and how do sanctions impact the Lukashenka regime’s resilience?

-In this context, SCEEUS prioritises research and analysis that provides valuable perspectives on Belarus’s socio-political trends and their broader implications for European security and democracy.
+In this context, SCEEUS prioritises research and analysis that provides valuable perspectives on Belarus’s socio-political trends and their broader implications for regional stability.
 Our expertise encompasses several areas, including the analysis of elections, protests, civil society resilience and political opposition in exile.
+We also focus on international sanctions and their effectiveness as well as Belarus’s relations with Russia and the EU.

 Experts